How to use your digital camera settings

 Most digital cameras come with preset white balance modes such as daylight, cloudy, tungsten, fluorescent, and flash.
 Choose the mode that matches the lighting conditions to ensure accurate color reproduction.

-See also Best digital camera for real estate agents
+See also Best infrared filter for digital camera

 2. Custom White Balance